Aaron Dismuke: Biography

 Dismuke made his start as a young child.
 His cousin, voice actor and director Justin Cook, helped to gain him his first role.
 He started voice acting at nine years old, where he voiced Hiro Sohma and the young Akito Sohma in Fruits Basket (2001).

-When he was twelve years old, he was given his first lead role as Alphonse Elric in Fullmetal Alchemist.
+When Dismuke was twelve years old, he was given his first lead role as Alphonse Elric in Fullmetal Alchemist.
 In Fullmetal Alchemist: Brotherhood, his role of Alphonse Elric was replaced by Maxey Whitehead due to puberty, but returns to reprise his role in the live-action movie on Netflix.
+Reflecting on his early acting career, Dismuke said: "I definitely didn’t spend my early twenties feeling like a washed-up has-been pseudo-child star.
+In truth, I’m one of the lucky few in this business who’ve had something approaching job security thanks to my getting cast in a number of awesome shows that keep coming back for new seasons."
 He also voiced the young Van Hohenheim, the Elric brothers' father in Fullmetal Alchemist: Brotherhood.

-He is also the voice of many characters such as Chihiro Furuya from Sankarea, Lucifer from The Devil is a Part-Timer!, Arslan from The Heroic Legend of Arslan, Twelve from Terror in Resonance, Shun Asanaga from Endride, Hayashi from Recovery of an MMO Junkie, Leonardo Watch from Blood Blockade Battlefront, Van Fanel from The Vision of Escaflowne, Senku Ishigami from Dr. Stone and Miyuki Shirogane in Kaguya-sama: Love is War.
+He is also the voice of many characters such as Chihiro Furuya from Sankarea, Gen Narumi in Kaiju No. 8, Lucifer from The Devil is a Part-Timer!, Arslan from The Heroic Legend of Arslan, Twelve from Terror in Resonance, Shun Asanaga from Endride, Hayashi from Recovery of an MMO Junkie, Leonardo Watch from Blood Blockade Battlefront, Van Fanel from The Vision of Escaflowne, Senku Ishigami from Dr. Stone and Miyuki Shirogane in Kaguya-sama: Love Is War.

-In 2016, he was cast in his first role in cartoons as Oscar Pine in the Rooster Teeth animated series RWBY.
+In 2016, Dismuke was cast in his first role in cartoons as Oscar Pine in the Rooster Teeth animated series RWBY.
 In 2017, he was cast as Yukiya Naruse from Code Geass: Akito the Exiled.
 In 2018, he was cast as Tamaki Amajiki from My Hero Academia.
 In 2019, he was cast in his second role in cartoons as Beetle in a Cartoon Network series Beetle + Bean.
+In 2022, Dismuke wrote on X that he would be stepping away from his voice acting work to COVID-19 and subsequent vocal rest, which required him to temporarily step back from roles such as Miyuki Shirogane in Kaguya-sama: Love is War (which Clifford Chapin filled in his absent) and Nishikata in Teasing Master Takagi-san (which Bryson Baugus filled in his absent).
+Dismuke revealed that he had a condition was called Muscle Tension Dysphonia.
+Dismuke received treatment as assurance that his vocal chords were not damaged.